daz4126/Nanny-State/README.md

 ## Background

 NANNY STATE was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the lit-html module of the [lit](https://lit.dev/) library for rendering.

-It also has some similarities with [Elm](https://elm-lang.org), although I'd never used Elm when I first wrote it.
 It is open source software; please feel free to help out or contribute.

 ## Data Flow